 Join Nebraska 4-H as we go on-site to learn more about science, agriculture, technology, and more!
 Virtual Field Trips offer facility tours, educational experiences, and additional resources for teachers.
 Virtual Field Trips are perfect for youth in 7th-12th grades.
-Sessions may be recorded and made available for on-demand viewing.
+Older sessions were recorded with a live audience.
+New tours are all previously recorded.
 Youth do not need to be 4-H members to participate.

 From our Family Feedyard to Your Family Table